vivek100/AdorableJITUI/README.md

   <img src="icon.png" alt="description" width="75">
 </p>

-# Adorable
+# Adorable — Just‑in‑time app builder

-Open-source version of **Lovable** - an AI agent that can make websites and apps through a chat interface.
+Open-source, just‑in‑time AI app builder that creates apps through a chat interface.
+Minimal, workflow‑driven UI with precise code edits.

 For guidance on building app builders with AI, see the [Freestyle guide on Building an App Builder](https://docs.freestyle.sh/guides/app-builder).